hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 * `cred_def_id`: The ID of the [[ref: Public Credential Definition]] on which the [[ref: Credential]] to be issued will be based.
 * `blinded_ms`: The [[ref: link secret]] in its blinded form.
 Described in detail in the section [Blinding the Link Secret](#blinding-the-link-secret) (below).
 * `blinded_ms_correctness_proof`: The [[ref: Blinded Secrets Correctness Proof]] of the blinded [[ref: link secret]].
 Described in detail in the section [The Blinded Link Secret Correctness Proof](#the-blinded-link-secret-correctness-proof) (below).
-* `nonce`: Used for preventing replay attacks and authentication between protocol steps. *Generation Process to be added*
+* `nonce`: Used for preventing replay attacks and authentication between protocol steps.
+The [[ref: holder]] creates an 80 bit nonce in the request which is a randomly generated number.

 [legacy Indy AnonCreds Method]: https://hyperledger.github.io/anoncreds-methods-registry/#hyperledger-indy-legacy-anoncreds-method